Back to All Events

 • Pocahontas County Opera House 818 Third Ave Marlinton United States (map)

-Tickets for this highly anticipated performance are $10 for adults, while young music lovers 17 and under can attend for free, making it an accessible event for families.
-Tickets can be purchased online at pocahontasoperahouse.org, at the 4th Avenue Gallery in Marlinton, or at the door on the night of the show, subject to availability.
+This highly anticipated event is not only a treat for bluegrass enthusiasts but also an opportunity for families to enjoy a memorable musical experience together.
+Adult tickets are priced at $10, while young music aficionados aged 17 and under can attend free of charge, making it an accessible and inclusive evening for all.
+Tickets can be conveniently purchased online at pocahontasoperahouse.org, in person at the 4th Avenue Gallery in Marlinton, or at the door on the night of the performance, subject to availability.

-The Opera House Performance Series is proudly supported by grants from the West Virginia Division of Culture and History and the West Virginia Commission on the Arts.
-Additional support comes from Pocahontas County Dramas, Fairs and Festivals and the Pocahontas County Convention and Visitors Bureau, reflecting the community's dedication to preserving and promoting its cultural heritage.
+The Opera House Performance Series is made possible through the generous support of grants from the West Virginia Division of Culture and History and the West Virginia Commission on the Arts.
+The series also benefits from the backing of Pocahontas County Dramas, Fairs and Festivals, and the Pocahontas County Convention and Visitors Bureau, underscoring the community's unwavering commitment to preserving and celebrating its rich cultural heritage.